- To achieve the university’s commitment to and goal of improving diversity among the faculty in order to meet critical research and teaching needs

 Additionally, we encourage anyone involved in a faculty search to visit the Diversity Search & Hiring page.
 There you will find information on running an effective search including the Faculty Diversity Search Manual, which contains inclusive and equitable search strategies, guidebooks with templates for various stages of a search process, and a link to the online course.

-Campus Human Resources will contact the schools and colleges to discuss training for this academic year.
 If you wish to reach out in advance to schedule training for your academic unit, please email firstname.lastname@example.org.
 The training is generally scheduled for 60 minutes to cover the inclusive search process or 90 minutes if Avature training is also requested.

 Thank you for taking the time to serve in support of building upon our world-class faculty and please do not hesitate to contact us with questions.